 Visiting Scotland: Standing stones, neolithic history and whisky

-The ancient history is both cultural and geological.
-There are monuments that were constructed for religious or military purposes, or simply old stone houses.
-Often, these are thousands of years old.
-And Scotland is home to some of the world’s oldest rocks!
+Scotland’s ancient history is both cultural and geological.
+See grand monuments constructed for religious or military purposes, or remnants of daily life such as stone cottages that are thousands of years old.
+Scotland is also home some of the world’s oldest rocks!

 If you have an interest in history and natural beauty, there are few better places to take a tour.
 Need convincing?
-This recent photo essay in The Guardian provides a stunning and comprehensive look at standing stones and neolithic history in the Outer Hebrides, travelling to west Lewis, via Calanais and Uig.
+This recent photo essay in The Guardian provides a stunning and comprehensive look at standing stones and neolithic history in the Outer Hebrides, travelling to west to the Isle of Lewis, via Calanais and Uig.

 - The small group tour of prehistoric Britain is a 21 day tour during which you’ll visit the famous stone rings in Okrney as well as the standing stones in the Outer Hebrides.